Please note: The Diamant Hotel Canberra is now under new management and now called the Peppers Gallery Hotel

 Giving off a chic luxury with a touch of warehouse-style feel – is that even a thing? – Diamant Hotel Canberra wowed me from the get go.
 With a simple black-and-white palette, off-set by the use of a statement colour (the red chair below in my case) in a variety of patterns and simple furnishings made of heavy metal and delicate wood, the hotel showed off it’s boutique luxury styling in every aspect.

 The bed was comfortable, the quilts were light and the match lended me two nights of undisturbed sleep, with the sun shining through my curtain waking me up each morning… except the one morning when I had to be awake at 4:20am to go hot air ballooning over Canberra!

-The bathrooms were a simple a fair and again reflecting the warehouse component of the hotels design.
+The bathrooms were simple and again reflecting the warehouse component of the hotel’s design.
 Complete with waterfall style shower head – the showers were again simple and functional.
-Continuing to add to the chic luxury feel with opalescent shower tiles and a more grunge feel when it came to the bathroom doors and floating sink.
+Continuing to add to the chic luxury feel with opalescent shower tiles and more grunge feel when it came to the bathroom doors and floating sink.

 One thing that did irk me was that if the water pressure was to high on the shower then you were at risk of flooding the bathroom… which I did – whoops!
 There is also no cupboard which, whilst not a big deal, was a little bit annoying when trying to balance towels and beauty products on the bathroom sink.